deeppavlov/DeepPavlov/docs/components/morphotagger.rst

 ^^^^^^^

 The ``chainer`` part of the configuration file contains the specification of the neural network model and supplementary things such as vocabularies.
-Chainer should be defined as follows:
+Chainer refers to an instance of :class:`~deeppavlov.core.common.chainer.Chainer` and should be defined as follows:

 ::